 Create An Excellent Free Product

-- Every shop has a freebie to offer and that means there are TONS of free resources available for download on TpT.
+- Freebies bring in potential customers.
+Every shop has a freebie to offer and that means there are TONS of free resources available for download on TpT.
+This gets more potential customers to Teachers Pay Teachers and ultimately increases your chances of making money with your paid products.

 After you have created several “paid” products, it’s a good idea to create another freebie.
 It can be a shortened version of a larger product you offer or it can be a totally unique item.
 This just shows your followers and customers that you want to give them valuable resources…even for FREE!